Correlation detection in trees for planted graph alignment: A sufficient condition for impossibility of correlation detection: conjectured hard phase for partial graph alignment

-$M$ is symmetric and semi-definite positive, hence the operator is diagonalizable and its spectrum lies in $\dR_+$.
-Note that the expectation in \eqref{eq:expectation_Cl} coincides with the trace of matrix $M^\ell$.
-It follows that \footnote{To make this argument fully rigorous we can consider truncated summations so that we are dealing with finite dimensional matrices, for which the trace inequality to follow clearly holds, and then use monotone convergence to obtain the desired inequality as written.}
+$\Phi_d$ is symmetric and semi-definite positive, hence the operator is diagonalizable and its spectrum lies in $\dR_+$.
+Note that \begin{itemize} \item We have \item Moreover, when rearranging the terms, the expectation in \eqref{eq:expectation_Cl} exactly coincides with the trace of $\Phi_{d-1}^\ell$. \end{itemize} It follows from these observations that\footnote{To make this argument fully rigorous, we consider truncated summations so that we are dealing with finite dimensional matrices, for which the trace inequality to follow clearly holds, and then use monotone convergence to obtain the desired inequality as written.}